Avoiding Nature Deficit Disorder

 Jedi Training Academy by Loren Javier

-(See the first post in this series – Common Sense Learning.)
 Education is training; not a performance, game or race to the top.
 It shouldn’t make or break anyone, but it should shape and build everyone.
 The way I see it, no one passes or fails in training.
 They simply get more or less out of it.
-Training equips, but … Read More
+Training equips, but it doesn’t prove anything.
+Education is Yoda training Luke how to … Read More

 Common Sense Learning